Gender neutrality in Portuguese: Neopronouns

 Portuguese neopronouns are a gender-neutral approach to pronominal reference to living things, especially humans.
 They are neopronouns, i.e. a newly developed, intentional innovation of language (as opposed to natural language change).

 Depending on the ungendered neopronoun one identifies with (e.g. elu), there are various suggestions.
 Elo, for example, is recorded since 1970s to describe travestis.
 See the below table with suggestions for various inflections of some neopronouns:

 Neolanguage

-Neolanguage (neolinguagem) stands for neologistic desinences, articles, nouns and declesions along with pronouns.
+Neolanguage (neolinguagem) stands for neologistic desinences, articles, nouns and declensions along with pronouns.
 A form of neolanguage can be expressed with the words amigues (friends), psicólogue (psychologist), and linde (pretty) for example, using -e suffix.
 Usually, not using the article is recommended, however there are proposals for articles, such as u(s) and ê(s).
 Neolinguistic terms can be used for groups of multiple genders or non-binary individuals, for example.